 - 1.1.
-To provide the Employment and Skills Committee with an update on the West Yorkshire Digital Skills Partnership, including the Digital Skills Plan and the next steps towards its publication and its launch. - 1.2.
-To seek the Committee's endorsement on the Digital Skills Plan.
+To provide the Committee with an update on the West Yorkshire Digital Skills Partnership, including the Digital Skills Plan and the next steps towards its publication and its launch. - 1.2.
+We will progress the digital skills plan for final endorsement at the Combined Authority.
+This will include an assessment of the scale of the challenge and impacts of the plan on the economy and our digital skills base.
+We will also look as part of this process to develop targets alongside any investments made regionally in improving digital skills. - 1.3.
+To seek the Committee's views on the Digital Skills Plan.